thin-edge/thin-edge.io/docs/src/operate/c8y/apama_plugin.md

 For Apama projects:

-1. The version must be suffixed with `::apama` as in `1.0::apama` or just `::apama` if no  version number is necessary.
-2. The uploaded binary must be a `zip` file that contains the `project` directory.
+1. The uploaded binary must be a `zip` file that contains the `project` directory.
 If a directory named `project` is not found by the plugin at the root level in the zip, it is considered invalid.

 <p align="center">
     <img